Project “End-to- end digitization”

 To find this out, two ROI teams were used.
 One of these took care of the back-end integration of the IT and thus everything that happens from the merchandise management ERP system all the way to production.
 The second team accelerated the development of the digital channel, starting with the customer experience at the point of sale, working through the ordering process and on to the factory itself.

-The premium brands of the company were the starting point for the digitisation project, because here it was possible to deploy and test all important processes and digital features in a very compact form.
-Starting with high-end soft- and hardware solutions for visualising the new customer experience using 3D technology and Augmented Reality solutions, up to the virtual bed configurator for sales support and the ordering system.
+The premium brands of the company were the starting point for the digitization project, because here it was possible to deploy and test all important processes and digital features in a very compact form.
+Starting with high-end soft- and hardware solutions for visualising the new customer experience using 3D technology and Augmented Reality solutions, up to the virtual furniture configurator for sales support and the ordering system.
 The results obtained here and process potentials were then to be gradually adapted for use by the other group brands.
 For this purpose, ROI and the group’s brand managers first created a concept for the branding strategy that incorporated the key elements of the new ‘customer experience’ in the premium segment.

 It quickly transpired that not everything that is technologically feasible is also sensible or attractive to customers in the premium price segment.
 At the beginning of the project, each brand manager already had clear ideas about how he wanted to use the technology for his brand and create a digital ‘customer journey’.
 This high affinity for digital tools was, of course, a very good starting point for the work of the project team.
 Together with ROI, the brand managers were thus able to quickly come to a common understanding of what the processes across the entire digital sales channel needed to look like for all brands in order to achieve appropriate scale effects.